KenCrest Delaware Birth-to-3 Mission

 The evaluation process includes the parents or caregivers who collaborate with the evaluation team.
 The MDE will determine eligibility for Early Intervention services.

-Evaluations for children ages birth to 3 are provided in New Castle, DE.
+Evaluations for children ages birth to 3 are provided in New Castle County.

 KenCrest personnel work as service coordinators in the state of Delaware to empower families and enhance their ability to negotiate service systems.
 We are responsible for coordinating a child’s initial evaluation and assisting a family in obtaining necessary support.
 As Service Coordinators, KenCrest personnel serve as the single points of contact for eligible children and their families or caregivers.
 Service Coordinators additionally monitor each child’s program plan and services, and keep timelines on assessments, case notes, and all other required documentation.
-Service coordination is available in New Castle, Kent, Sussex, New Milford, and Newark.
+Service coordination is available in New Castle, Kent, and Sussex Counties.